-Relax at beach stays like Turi or Kiki Resorts
+7. Relax at beach stays like Turi or Kiki Resorts

-Visit the Maha Vihara Duta Maitreya Buddhist temple
+9. Visit the Maha Vihara Duta Maitreya Buddhist temple

 It’s a long name but when you mention ‘Buddhist temple’, people will know it’s this one.
 Well, either this or Tua Pek Kong temple (another Buddhist temple).
 The temple, as the name suggests, tributes to Maitreya Bodhisattva who’s said to be the future Buddha.

 Also, don’t forget to check out the shops and the vegetarian cafeteria at the back!
 They serve amazing buffet-style delicacies.
 I found this cool blog with a walkthrough of the temple.

-Shop at a variety of malls
+10. Shop at a variety of malls

-You and I both know malls – gigantic places with shops, food, kids amusement centers, and what not.
+You and I both know malls – gigantic places with shops, food, kids’ amusement centers, and whatnot.
 Shouldn’t be a backpacker’s place.
 But if you’ve got an extra day off, here are some malls to visit: Mega Mall by HarborFront, Nagoya Hill, Batam One, BCS (Batam City Square), and Mega Mall.

-Jungle-walk at Mata Kucing
+11. Jungle-walk at Mata Kucing (Optional)

-Located in Batu Aji, it also has a mini zoo with wild cats, orangutan, large birds like cranes and eagles, crocs, and even snakes!
+Located in Batu Aji, it also has a mini zoo with wild cats, orangutans, large birds like cranes and eagles, crocs, and even snakes!
 They have a large pond where you’ll find some large fish species like a meter-long gold arowana.

 Thank you, and have a safe journey! :)